Cuba Gooding Sr.: Personal life and death

 Gooding moved from the Bronx to southern California in the 1970s.
-Gooding and his wife, singer Shirley Gooding (née Sullivan) had four children: actors Cuba Gooding Jr., Omar Gooding, actress April Gooding and musician Tommy Gooding.
+Gooding and his wife, singer Shirley Gooding (née Sullivan) had three children: actors Cuba Gooding Jr., Omar Gooding, and actress April Gooding.
+He was also father to musician Tommy Gooding from a previous relationship.
 Gooding Sr. later became a minor actor himself.
 Gooding Sr. separated from his wife in 1974.
 In 1995, the Goodings remarried.

 In 2011, he had a residence in Rosarito Beach, Mexico where he performed at least one charity concert.
 He also had a residence in Flagler Beach, Florida.

 On April 20, 2017, one week before his 73rd birthday, Gooding was found dead in his vehicle while parked on a street in Woodland Hills, Los Angeles.
 CPR was performed by the fire department but they were unable to revive him.
 An autopsy determined he died of natural causes.

 He is interred at the Trinity Church Cemetery in Manhattan.